alibaba/funcraft/README.md

 ## Configuration

-In addition to configuring fun with `fun config`, you can also configure for fun with environment variables and `.env`.
+In addition to configuring fun with `fun config`, you can also configure for fun with environment variables and `.env` files.

-The way of using environment variables is very simple.
+The process for using environment variables is very simple.
 We briefly describe the configuration of fun through `.env`.

 Create a file named `.env` in the project directory with the following content: